oVirt/ovirt-site/source/release/3.3.2/index.html.md

 # OVirt 3.3.2 release notes

-The oVirt Project is preparing oVirt 3.3.2 beta release for testing.
+The oVirt Project is preparing oVirt 3.3.2 release candidate for testing.
 This page is still a work in progress.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.